pingcap/blog/tidb-cloud-in-public-preview.md

 *   **Simplified database architecture**: Eliminate complex data migration between transactional and analytical workloads by storing data in a single database
 *   **Real-time operational analytics**: Run real-time analytical queries with our hybrid transactional-analytical processing (HTAP) capabilities

 TiDB has been growing for the past 6 years, and is now deployed in production by over 1500 companies worldwide.
-Open source since day one, TiDB has donated two projects to the Cloud Native Computing Foundation (CNCF) and currently has over 400 contributors to its [Github repository](https://github.com/pingcap/tidb).
+Open source since day one, TiDB has donated two projects to the Cloud Native Computing Foundation (CNCF) and currently has over 400 contributors to its [GitHub repository](https://github.com/pingcap/tidb).

 “The mission of PingCAP is to make developing data-intensive applications easy at any scale,” said Li Shen, VP of PingCAP.